olimsaidov/research/evolution-analysis/5-business-value-delivery-analysis/README.md

 All estimates use conservative assumptions based on documented evidence and industry benchmarks, ensuring credibility and achievability of projected value creation opportunities.

-The comprehensive business value delivery analysis demonstrates that the Jarima platform represents not just a successful civic technology implementation but a transformational approach to government service delivery that creates extraordinary value for all stakeholders while establishing foundations for continued growth and international expansion.
+The comprehensive business value delivery analysis demonstrates that the E-Jarima platform represents not just a successful civic technology implementation but a transformational approach to government service delivery that creates extraordinary value for all stakeholders while establishing foundations for continued growth and international expansion.